 The spinal cord is a vital part of the human body.
 As the vehicle responsible for carrying messages from the brain to the rest of the body and back again, even the smallest interference can be detrimental.
 Following a traumatic spinal cord injury, this bundle of nerves can become bruised, also known as a contusion.
 Because of the nature of the nervous system, any interference can constitute a serious spinal contusion, but these facts will help you disect all of the information from the medical professionals.

-But what exactly is a contusion?
+Spinal contusion, what exactly is it?

 Much like any other bruise, a contusion can cause bleeding from local blood vessels and inflammation which, rather unlike bruises on other parts of the body, can have serious negative impacts on the spinal cord itself.
 Because the “blood must clot to stop the bleeding” a bruise results from contusions also increase cardiovascular risks.

 For example, the swelling a contusion can cause will often disrupt nerve impulses that travel from the brain to the body through the spinal cord, and the severity of this will depend upon the level of injury.
 Unlike a concussion, a contusion would not cause unconsciousness or a ‘blackout’, but instead cause the patient to feel a numbness or tingling in the extremities.